Setting your sock’s intention

 - Bed socks?

-Depending on your use of the socks, it will have an impact on the weight of yarn you’re choosing to use.
+Depending on your intended use for the socks (aside from wearing them on your feet), it will have an impact on the weight of yarn you’re choosing to use.
 You’re not going to want to knit DK weight socks and try to squish them into your shoes to wear them to the office – you’ll have very squished toes as you lose a shoe size from the yarn!

-- The most commonly used weight for socks is fingering weight or sock yarn – which is rated superfine or a “1” by yarn council standards.
+- The most commonly used weight for socks is fingering weight or sock yarn, rated superfine or a “1” by yarn council standards.

 - Generally, this yarn weight fits comfortably in your shoes, and you’ll have a much easier time finding loads of amazing brands/colors that have the fiber content you prefer to use.

-- Technically you can make socks from any yarn, but not all yarns are going to wear the same and hold up to all the work a sock has to do.
+- Technically you can make socks from any yarn, but not all yarns will wear the same and hold up to all the work a sock has to do.

 - You want a fiber blend that has some flexibility.